JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

 1. Pinch the butter, flour and salt into crumbling mass.
 2. Add water and combine evenly.
 3. Push the dough onto the sides and bottom of the baking tray.
+4. Poke some holes sparsely (about every 5cm) into the crust with a fork.
-4. Keep cold until the filling is ready.
+5. Keep cold until the filling is ready.
-5. When the filling is ready, put the crust into the oven at 200°C for 10 minutes.
+6. When the filling is ready, put the crust into the oven at 200°C for 10 minutes.

 !!! abstract inline "Filling Ingredients"
     - 600g marinated broiler fillet
     - 2 yellow onions
     - 2 red paprika peppers
-    - 2 drained pineapple pieces
+    - 200g drained pineapple pieces
     - 200g Royal Blue blue cheese (or other not too neutral)
     - 400g whipping cream
     - 2 eggs